ShawnLobo20/courseraWebstack/README.md

 # courseraWebstack
-a repository for the Coursera HTML, CSS and Javascript course
+A repository for the Coursera HTML, CSS and Javascript course.